Skip to main content

 To prevent that from affecting our measurements, we test each refrigerator in a climate-controlled lab.
 We keep the air temperature at 72°F +/- 5°F (basically, room temperature).
 We keep relative humidity to 50% RH +/- 15% RH.
 That gives each fridge the same opportunity to function under ideal conditions.

 We test each fridge for a week.
 We pack them with water filled containers, because since fridges operate better when there’s less empty space).
-Then, we measure the fridge’s temperature, humidity loss, freezing time, usable space, and energy use.
+Then, we measure the fridge’s temperature, humidity loss, usable space, and energy use.

 • Temperature — Maintaining the right temperature is crucial for food preservation and safety, and it’s a huge part of our testing.
 We set each fridge to appropriate target temperatures and collect temperature data throughout the week’s testing.
 We learn how close the temperature in the fridge and freezer are to the target temperatures.
 We also measure how closely and consistently the air temperature stayed to those ideal values.